trailofbits/decree/README.md

 TupleHash, which is derived from the SHA-3 hash function.
 This prevents issues with domain separation and canonicalization.

+Structs with the `Inscribe` trait also provide a name or "mark".
+By default, the mark is just the name of the name of the struct; developers can override this by defining the `get_mark` method.
+Since many cryptographic libraries include distinct structures with the same name (think of structs named `PublicKey` or `Proof`), it's a good idea to do so.

 ## `Decree` transcripts

 ### Overview